-The Itasca Project tackles issues that can positively impact the economic competitiveness and quality of life in the Greater Minneapolis-St. Paul region.
+The Itasca Project tackles issues that can positively impact the economic competitiveness, expand prosperity for all, and quality of life in the Greater Minneapolis-St. Paul region.
 Our engagement is dynamic; we evaluate our activities and assess our commitments annually.
 We initiate activity only when we believe that Itasca Project participation can make a difference and at least one business executive has committed to leading the charge.
 Every effort we undertake is built on a shared fact base and involves regional collaboration.

 Below is an overview of select engagements by year since Itasca Project’s inception in 2004.